walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 expire or be unavailable during its cooldown; explicit presentation does not require it.
 Calls outside NFC engagement readiness are ignored.
 Failures and cancellation still arrive through `session.states`.

+After an NFC-only response is submitted, keep the devices together until the reader shows its result, then separate them.
+The adapter drains pending response fragments and keeps the NFC session active until reader deselection, cancellation, or a platform timeout.
+Bluetooth handover closes NFC after its response drains.
+Response submission alone does not confirm the reader's verification result.

 NFC card presentation requires Apple's managed HCE capability and a matching provisioning profile. [`HCE.entitlements.example`](HCE.entitlements.example) is an unreferenced host-app template containing the Type 4/NDEF, conventional mdoc